hetanthakkar/Vegan-Menu-Marker/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right toggle)
 4. Click "Load unpacked" and select the extension folder
-5. Visit any Google Maps restaurant page to see it in action
+5. Visit any restaurant page to see it in action

-## How It Works
+## How it works

+1. Navigate to a restaurant page
-The extension analyzes menu item names and descriptions for:
+2. The extension scans the page for menu items

-**Non-vegan ingredients detected:**
-- Dairy: cheese, milk, butter, cream, yogurt
-- Eggs: eggs, mayonnaise, aioli
-- Meat: beef, pork, chicken, turkey, lamb
-- Seafood: fish, shrimp, crab, lobster
-- Other: honey, gelatin, whey, casein

-**Vegan substitutes recognized:**
-- Plant-based alternatives: vegan cheese, vegan meat, Beyond Meat, Impossible
-- Plant proteins: tofu, tempeh, seitan, jackfruit
-- Plant milks: almond, soy, oat, coconut milk
+3. It checks each item against a database of vegan/non-vegan ingredients
+4. Vegan dishes are marked with a 🌱 emoji
+5. Non-vegan dishes remain unmarked

 ## Usage

-1. Navigate to a restaurant on Google Maps
-2. Click on the restaurant to view its menu
-3. Vegan dishes will automatically be marked with 🌱
+1. Install the extension
-4. Use the extension popup to toggle marking on/off
+2. Enable the extension using the toggle in the popup
+3. Navigate to any restaurant menu page
+4. The extension will automatically scan and mark vegan dishes
+5. Visit any restaurant page to see it in action

 ## Contributing